pkp/pkp-docs/learning-ojs/en/settings-workflow.md

 - **Key**: Optional short symbol for the component.

 ### Checklist

 In the Submission Preparation Checklist, Authors must check off that they agree with each item on this list.
 Use the _Order_ link to change the order of the items, use the _Add Item_ link to create a new item, and use the blue arrow to the left of the item name to _Edit_ an existing item.

 ![](./assets/learning-ojs-3-settings-workflow-settings-components-edit-item-edit.png)

 ### Author Guidelines

 Use this field to add information for your authors that will be useful during the submission process.
 This information will be displayed on the journal website.
--  Author Guidelines: Recommended guidlines include required file types for the submission document, the preferred citation format, or any elements that should be present in the submission.
+-  Author Guidelines: Recommended guidelines include required file types for the submission document, the preferred citation format, or any elements that should be present in the submission.

 -  Copyright Notice: This is the author copyright agreement between the author and the journal, and the author agrees to these terms at the time of submission.